 Facebook, Instagram, and WhatsApp are excellent ways to gain attention for your brand.
 And if you can’t do it alone, leverage influencers to extend your reach.

-Some brands use social media messaging to send regular updates on what they’re up to.
+Some brands use social media messaging to send regular updates about their latest releases.
 You can use the responses you receive to analyze what your audience wants and how you can improve the overall customer experience.

 Emailing is one of the most straightforward attention-grabbing mechanisms available to businesses.
 With nearly 319 billion emails sent daily in 2021¹, it’s still the dominant mode of communication open to you and should be treated accordingly.